 Entrance: FREE!

 Why visit: These are small waterfalls, but are very refreshing and in a lovely park full of butterflies and nature.
 Many people find a nice place to sit for a picnic.
 There aren’t many pools to swim in, but you can get wet.
-Location: Off of Huay Kaew Road Chiang Mai, Thailand.
-At the base of wat phra that Doi Suthep about 100 meters up the hill from the zoo entrance, on the left.

 Getting Here: You can take a Red Songthaew from anywhere in the city.